Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/utils/database/SiteRepositoryService/classes/SiteRepositoryService.md

 #### Remarks

 Performs a complete site loading operation including all associated monitors and their status history.
-This is a pure data operation without side effects, making it ideal for testing and composition.
+This operation includes logging and error handling side effects for comprehensive error tracking.

 The operation builds complete site objects by fetching site metadata, associated monitors, and historical data in an efficient manner while